m9dfukc/deepl-alfred-workflow/README.md

 Once imported, take a quick look at the workflow settings and setup what keyword you want to use.

+## Usage

+To activate this workflow use the default keyword _"dl"_, enter the passage you wanna get translated.
+Source language will be inferred automatically, the preferred destination language can be set in the workflow.
+You can also enforce the destination language by using the _">"_ symbol – f.e. `dl {passage} > fr`.
+Following source and destination language codes are available `DE, EN, FR, ES, IT, NL, PL`.

 ## Source code

 The source code for the workflow is available in the `src` folder and will require PHP >= 5.6 with the cURL extension.

 ### Source Code Dependencies